Sandra Orozco-Stapleton Foundation

 Engender Truth

 Sandra founded Women Escaping A Violent Environment (WEAVE) in 1976.
 It was the first domestic violence agency of it’s kind in California.
-From the first opening of WEAVE’s shelter Sandra found that many of the women seeking shelter were involved in mutually abusive relationships.
+From the opening day of the shelter to the end of her term with WEAVE, Sandra fought to protect victims from controlling abusers.

 The SOS foundation welcomes your comments